miramastoras/bmeb_bootcamp_2023/wolbacchia_denovo_assembly.md

 time quast /hb/home/mmastora/bootcamp2023/flye/assembly.fasta --nanopore /hb/home/mmastora/bootcamp2023/guppy_fastqs/merged.fastq.gz -t 1 -o /hb/home/mmastora/bootcamp2023/quast
 ```
+> Quast took me 8 minutes to run on 1 thread.

-While Quast is running, take some time to research the metrics it produces, and discuss as a group.
+Take some time to research the metrics and files QUAST produces, and discuss as a group.

 - [Quast Github](https://github.com/ablab/quast)
 - [Quast Manual](https://quast.sourceforge.net/docs/manual.html#sec2.1)

-What do these metrics tell us about the quality and completeness of our assembly?
+What do these metrics and outputs tell us about the quality and completeness of our assembly?

 ## Independent project and presentation